 YouTube Partner Program: Minimum Requirements to Apply

-Before you can apply to the YPP, you need to accomplish either of these goals on YouTube:
+Before you can apply to the YPP, you need to accomplish a few milestones first.

 How to Apply to the YouTube Partner Program